Aqsa Mosque, Rabwah: Construction

-Construction and design
+Architecture

-The design was prepared by Abdul Rashid, at the behest of Mirza Basheer-ud-Din Mahmood Ahmad who was the head of the Ahmadiyya Muslim Community at the time.
+The design was prepared by Abdul Rashid, at the behest of Mirza Basheer-ud-Din Mahmood Ahmad who was the caliph of the Ahmadiyya Muslim Community at the time.
 The construction blueprint was already prepared during his lifetime, but the foundation could not be laid down by him due to the Indo-Pakistani War of 1965.
 The column-free main hall is 1,640 square meter and courtyard is 4,520 square meter in size.
 The design was said to be inspired by the Badshahi Mosque and Jama Masjid, Delhi.
 Together with the 6,500 m2 large compound, the mosque can accommodate up to 20,000 worshippers.
 The mosque has a total of 6 minarets, four of which are about 20 m and two are 12 m high.

 The construction of the mosque cost approximately 1.5 million Rupees, most of which was borne by Muhammad Siddique Bani, on his request, his name was not published till his death.
 After his demise, the rest of the cost was paid by Sheikh Abdul Majeed.